-Byfords pictured below is always worth a visit for a cup of tea and a piece of cake.
+Byfords pictured below, is always worth a visit for a cup of tea and a piece of cake.
 I really love their Victoria Sponge and know several people who will travel for miles to buy one.
 I can also highly recommend the Albert Street Fish Bar for fish and chips.
 A car park just around the corner provides free parking for 30 minutes.
 This is just enough time to get your fish and chips and eat them in the car if you are just passing by.

-The North Norfolk Railway runs from Holt to Sheringham through some stunning coastal scenery.
+The North Norfolk Railway runs 5 miles along “The Poppy Line” to the seaside town of Sheringham.
+It passes through some stunning coastal scenery.
 Steam trains operate daily in the summer months.
 Special events take place throughout the year.
 I love to walk from Holt to Sheringham mainly along the Norfolk Coast Path and to get the train back.

 The Queen Victoria Jubilee Lantern shown below is Blind Sam.

 Originally located in the Market Square to provide gas powered light, the lantern was moved to make way for the War Memorial shown below.
 If you are wondering why the lantern is called Blind Sam it is because the gas supply was sporadic and light from the lantern was unreliable.